dottorepie/synthf/README.md

 ~download files from synth folder from this Repository to a local new synth folder

-~find SuperCollider startup file in SuperCollider file in User Library
+~find SuperCollider startup file in SuperCollider file in User Library, APPDATA on Windows, Application Support on Mac

-~open startup.scd and paste on the writing environment of SuperCollider, the contnet of the synthf.scd.
+~open startup.scd and paste on the writing environment of SuperCollider, the contnet of the synthf_1.scd.
 Copy Paste or drag and drop image1.jpg or any image you prefer, in the parentheses on Line 20 like so, ~img_print = Image.open("image1 path");, (with no image loaded the synth will crash, after pasting in the parentheses of Image.open(), the new path should appear in "")

 ~save startup.scd and overwrite previous save